NeepunPatil57/American-Elite-Market-Nodejs-intern-Assignment-3/README.md

 # intern-task
 use npm start to run client,
-use nodemon index.js run server
+use nodemon index.js to run server